domingoUnican/Proyecto_Calendario/README.md

 # Proyecto_Calendario
-Organizing a time schedule for a whole course.
+Organizing a time schedule for a whole faculty.
-This is a project for the Universidad de Cantabria designed to automatize the process of Timetabling.
+This is a project for the Universidad de Cantabria designed to automatize the whole process.